jduffield65/coppafish/docs/pipeline/find_spots.md

 === "2"
     ![image](../images/pipeline/find_spots/z_thick2.png){width="400"}

-The blue spot which has a
+The blue spot has a
 [neighbouring pixel with negative intensity](../code/find_spots/base.md#coppafish.find_spots.base.check_neighbour_intensity) and is not kept in the final point cloud.